BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**DWARF, IRON HILLS,
 WARRIOR**]

-[*The vanguard of Dáin's army, these Chariots run ahead of the Iron Hills Dwarves, breaking apart enemy formations that dare to oppose them.
+[*The vanguard of DÃ¡in's army, these Chariots run ahead of the Iron Hills Dwarves, breaking apart enemy formations that dare to oppose them.
 Pulled by six goats at a time and with razor-sharp scythes attached to its wheels, any Orc that is unfortunate enough to get in the way of a charging Chariot will end up considerably shorter!
 Also equipped